jacopoMauro/dm552/haskell/README.md

 A pdf of the book \[LYH\] can be found at [https://github.com/clojurians-org/haskell-ebook/blob/master/Learn%20You%20a%20Haskell%20for%20Great%20Good!%20A%20Beginner's%20Guide.pdf](https://github.com/clojurians-org/haskell-ebook/blob/master/Learn%20You%20a%20Haskell%20for%20Great%20Good!%20A%20Beginner's%20Guide.pdf)

+Note that we refer to the chapters in the pdf, which is 1 smaller than the browser version, e.g. chapter 1 in the pdf is chapter 2 in the browser version.

 #### Install

 To install Haskell locally please have a look at the [Haskell Platform](https://www.haskell.org/platform/).